c-o-l-i-n/bing-bot/HELP.md

   - [🏔 Environment Variables](#-environment-variables)
   - [🐍 WSGI Configuration](#-wsgi-configuration)

-## ⚙️ How to change Bing's settings
+## ⚙️ How to turn a command or unsolicited message on or off

 1. Navigate to the Settings Google Sheet at [go.osu.edu/bingsettings](https://go.osu.edu/bingsettings)
 2. Check or uncheck the box next to any setting